RadialDevGroup/ombudsman/management/OFFBOARDING.md

 ## Equipment

-Retrieve and test company equipment (e.g. system passwords).
-Allow the person leaving the time to pull any personal files off of company equipment (e.g. ssh keys) when possible.
+Retrieve and test company equipment and the credentials set on that equipment (e.g. system passwords).
+Give the departing employee leaving the time to pull any personal files off of company equipment (e.g. ssh keys) when possible.